Digitally Sign PDFs: An Essential Guide for Professionals

 Using CertifiO digital signatures in ConsignO Desktop and ConsignO Cloud provides project managers with robust tools for standardized electronic stamping, batch signing, internal-external signing processes and the validation of digitally signed documents.

-These tools not only streamline the signing process but also ensure governance of compliance issues, safeguarding the non-repudiation of electronic engineering documents.
+These tools not only streamline the signing process but also facilitate governance of compliance issues, safeguarding the non-repudiation of electronic engineering documents.

 Seamless internal-external signature processes with ConsignO Cloud® integration

-With ConsignO Cloud, project managers get an overview of projects and allow signers without professional digital signatures to sign with two-factor authentication.
-Furthermore, the platform allows users to customize the signing experience with the organization’s branding, conducting bulk sends, and adding approvers who are not signers within the signing workflow.
+With ConsignO Cloud, project managers get an overview of projects and can allow signers without professional digital signatures to sign with two-factor authentication.
+Furthermore, the platform allows users to customize the signing experience with the organization’s branding, conduct bulk sends, and add additional approvers who are not signers to the signing workflow.

 Advocating for efficiency, cost, and quality gains

 As a testimony to the efficacy of these digital tools, project managers can promote their integration by emphasizing gains in efficiency, cost savings, and quality.
-Moreover, when assessing plans for the deployment of digital signatures within organizations, you can rely on highly reliable data and advice to back up your decision, as these tools have been widely adopted for decades.
+Moreover, when assessing plans for the deployment of digital signatures within organizations, highly reliable data and trusted advice can be used to back up your decision, as these tools have been widely adopted for decades.

 Facilitating a smooth digital transition with CertifiO and ConsignO solutions